 Our primary text for the class will be Fundamentals of Social Content Strategy by Liz Gross.
-This ebook is available for free; you can download the book using the link above.
-Please indicate your role as a college student when downloading the book.
+This eBook is available for free; you can download the book using the link above.

 You will also have regular readings from journals, articles and websites.
 These will be linked in Canvas.
 There is no fee for these materials.
 Some might require students to log into the library with the UF VPN.